Display-Lab/knowledge-base/vignettes/social_worse_vignette/readme.md

 Each month, MPOG receives data about operative case quality and outcomes from approximately 60 healthcare institutions.
 MPOG calculates performance for each provider individually, for approximately 35 performance measures of quality and outcomes.
 One example of these measures is [GLU-01 : High Glucose Treated, Intraop](https://spec.mpog.org/Spec/Public/5).

 ### Benchmark comparators
 MPOG calculates performance benchmarks and averages for each institution.
-One comparator is a [top 10% benchmark](http://purl.obolibrary.org/obo/psdo_0000129), which represents the 90th percentile for performance among providers at an institution for a given measure.
-Another comparator is the [peer average](http://purl.obolibrary.org/obo/psdo_0000126), which is the mean performance for all providers at an insitution for a given measure.
+One comparator is a [peer 90th percentile benchmark](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000129), which represents the 90th percentile for performance among providers at an institution for a given measure.
+Another comparator is the [peer average](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is the mean performance for all providers at an insitution for a given measure.

 ### Healthcare professional performance
 Deepa, a nurse anesthetist (CRNA) at Midwest Medicine, has the following performance data over the last 6 months for the GLU-01 measure: